JR1811/PulchraOccultorum/README.md

 If I see people being interested in the ideas and the content of this mod, I might change my mind, so tell me what you think and if you are interested in seeing more development being made on `Pulchra Occultorum` in the [Issues](https://github.com/JR1811/PulchraOccultorum/issues) site here on GitHub.

-That's all for now,
+That's all for now, Thank you!

-Thank you!
+ShiroJR